 First off, print this out, take it with you.
 Second, avoid the online retailers, you can get these balls cheaper, but they don’t include drilling, you will run into problems.
 Use a reputable pro-shop.
-I recommend Fran’s Pro Shop, housed inside Maple lanes in Waterloo.
+I recommend Fran’s Pro Shop, housed at Maple Lanes 2608 University Ave, Waterloo, IA 50701.
 Mention that you are with the W-SR team and they will give you 15% off their display prices.
 You can get everything for about $200 if you try, You need 3 things:

 1. Shoes They don’t have to be fancy, I’m not picky here.
 Once it starts mattering, you will have your first pair worn out anyway.
 Fran’s has many options and sizes in stock.
 I may be able to offer discounted shoes through the Dexter high school program, check with me at the beginning of the season.